arclanguage/anarki/README.markdown

 `(incompatibilities)` at the repl.
 If you make an incompatible change, please update this list.

+Anybody is welcome to make changes to Anarki, but please make sure the tests continue to pass.
+Since we rely on the unit-test.arc test harness, please also run its tests before committing any changes:

+  $ ./arc.sh
+  (require 'lib/unit-test.arc/unit-test.arc)
+  (load "unit-test.arc/tests.arc")
+  (test-and-error-on-failure)

 ### Racket interop

 **Racket** expressions can be evaluated with the `($ ...)` syntax.
 For instance, `(($ crypto-random-bytes) 16)` obtains the `crypto-random-bytes` function from **Racket** and makes a call to it.